 Effect of Biweekly Preventive Supplementation with Multiple Micronutrients and IFA Compared to IFA Alone in Children Aged 6 to 59 Months on Haemoglobin Concentration and Anaemia Prevalence

 Anemia is a major unresolved public health problem in India, despite a national control programme and routine supplementation with IFA.
 It has serious consequences on physical and mental development in children.
 The optimal gain in haemoglobin levels and consequently anaemia reduction through iron supplementation may not be achieved in the background of micronutrient deficiency.

 This study aims to compare the efficacy of biweekly supplementation of erythropoiesis-relevant multiple micronutrients plus iron folic acid, with daily iron folic acid alone on haemoglobin concentration and proportion anaemic.

 The findings will generate critical information for the current anemia control policy in India and low- and middle-income countries.
-Status: Preparatory work ongoing (CTRI/2020/10/028298).
+Status: Study ongoing (CTRI/2020/10/028298).

 Impact of an Integrated Intervention Package during Preconception, Pregnancy and Early Childhood on Biomarkers of Infant Growth in First 6 Months of Life